 Is gold part of your investment portfolio?
 Let me tell you that Gold has always been a favourite asset class among Indian investor and for good reason.
 Gold has given a phenomenal return in the last decade and also acts as a hedge against inflation.
 Do you want to know more about Gold Investing?
-Enroll for NSE Academy Certified Financial Planning and Wealth Management course on Elearnamrkets to learn more on gold investing.
+Enroll for NSE Academy Certified Financial Planning and Wealth Management course on Elearnmarkets to learn more on gold investing.

 Also Read Gold Demystified!

 An Exchange Traded Fund (ETF) as an asset class is relatively new to India, and a vast majority of Indians are still unaware of it.